tera-alkahest/alkahest/Alkahest.Plugins.Python/README.md

 extension) as needed.
 Packages are loaded individually by the same IronPython execution engine, so they can `import` from each other.

-A package must have at least a file called `__init__`.
-This file must contain a class exposing the special `__Start__` and `__Stop__` methods.
-These are invoked on startup and shutdown, respectively, and receive an array of `Alkahest.Core.Net.Game.GameProxy` objects as well as an `Alkahest.Core.Logging.Log` object created specifically for the current package.
-All logging should go through the log object passed to these functions, rather than normal console I/O.

 A package must at least have a file called `__init__.py`.
-This file must have the special `__start__` and `__stop__` functions.
-These are invoked on startup and shutdown, respectively, and receive an array of `Alkahest.Core.Net.Game.GameProxy` objects as well as an `Alkahest.Core.Logging.Log` object created specifically for the current package.
-All logging should go through the log object passed to these functions, rather than normal console I/O.
+This file must contain the special `__start__` and `__stop__` functions.
+These are invoked on startup and shutdown, respectively, and receive an `Alkahest.Plugins.Python.PythonScriptContext` object as well as an array of `Alkahest.Core.Net.Game.GameProxy` objects.
+The context object exposes a `Data` attribute, which is an `Alkahest.Core.Data.DataCenter` object, as well as a `Log` attribute, which is an `Alkahest.Core.Logging.Log` object created specifically for this script package.
+All logging should go through this log object rather than normal console I/O.

 A reference to the `Alkahest.Core` assembly is added automatically, so you can readily `import` anything from it.
 References to all common .NET Framework